Play Along with Chord Progressions

 chord progressions in popular songs

-iou – During late-November this important section will be developed much more thoroughly.
-I'll help you find online song-recordings that use each chord progression – simple, blues, 50s, popular, jazz – by linking to resources that include wikipedia's lists of popular songs for some common progressions,* or HookTheory & ChordGenome & others.
+iou – during March 2025, maybe sooner, this important section will be developed more thoroughly. [[ an update – today, Feb 15, I assembled a new page with valuable information from Wikipedia about songs that use two chord progressions, 50s and 1564.
+Soon, Feb 21, I'll describe that page here, and will update the following sentence that was written before I assembled the new page using Wikipedia-info. / Here is the old version of this section, with useful ideas in bold: I'll help you find online song-recordings that use each chord progression – simple, blues, 50s, popular, jazz – by linking to resources that include wikipedia's lists of popular songs for some common progressions,* or HookTheory & ChordGenome & others.
 I also will link to the best programs (so far it's only MusicStax) for "finding the key of a song" and will explain a scientific method – when you experiment & observe – for finding the key by yourself.
 Usually the key won't be C, but with an electronic keyboard you can “play in C” but “hear in the song's key” (usually not C) by using the transposing feature of your keyboard.
 And if necessary (if the song isn't tuned to the standard A=440) you can use the keyboard's tuning feature.

-MusicStax shows the key for recording by different groups; e.g. there are MANY versions of Earth Angel, including the original in Ab (by The Penguins), the version for Back to The Future in F (Marvin Berry & The Starlighters), plus covers in Eb (The Crew Cuts) and (Elvis Presley) and others, to give you more options in your playing along.
+MusicStax shows the key for recordings by different groups; e.g. there are MANY versions of Earth Angel, including the original in Ab (by The Penguins), the version for Back to The Future in F (Marvin Berry & The Starlighters), plus covers in Eb (by The Crew Cuts) and others (including one by Elvis Presley) that give you more options when you're playing along.

 [[ resources: info-databases about CP's of songs: hook theory – chordgenomeproject – and others ]]